LeonardHolter/auto_test_checker/README.md

-This scrip will automatically correct and grade a multiple choice test
+This scrip will automatically correct and grade a multiple choice test with a grade from 1-6

 The script was primarily built with OpenCV and Numpy and trained on pretrained datasets from OpenCV